JasherIO/jasher.io/src/data/blog/2018-10-08-group-tournaments.md

 * Entrants are guaranteed a number of fixtures.
 * Entrants are not immediately eliminated upon a loss.
 * Entrants are rewarded for consistent results.
-* A well selected prioritized list of tiebreakers will result in an accurate ranking of teams.
+* A well selected prioritized list of tiebreakers results in an accurate final ranking.

 ### Cons

+* (Round-robin) The total number of rounds increases as the number of entrants increase.
+  * This can be mitigated by splitting entrants into smaller groups (See the [2018 FIFA World Cup](https://en.wikipedia.org/wiki/2018_FIFA_World_Cup)).
 * A poor selection of tiebreakers leads to a poor ranking of entrants.
-In Swiss, it also results in poor pairings.
+* (Swiss) A poor selection of tiebreakers results in poor pairings.
 * Entrant(s) that leave early give another entrant(s) a free fixture win.
-Multiple disqualifications will significantly skew standings and pairings.
+Multiple disqualifications skew standings and pairings.
 * Entrants lose interest in fixtures that do not affect standings.

 ---